The Fiction of Time Travel

 Time is not the exclusive domain of physics.
 It has a broad spectrum, encompassing, notably, the disciplines of philosophy and psychology, and so any theory on how time works must engage with all three.

 For philosophy we have these: 'Presentism' or 'Block Theory' - your choice.
 Presentism supposes that there is no past or future, we simply exist in the present.
 Block Theorists consider that all of time, the past and the future exist all at once, and that the present moment of supposed flow is just an illusion.

 Have you got an alternative theory?
 If not then we will rely on the re-known postulates highlighted above.
 See pt1.
-Destiny, for more details, or Free Will, for the psychological point of view.
+Destiny, for more details, or Making Choices, for the psychological point of view.